jlparkI/contextual_regression_failure_on_toy_problem/README.md

 contextual regression can fail to identify important sequence positions and instead identify randomized and/or fixed sequence positions as more important than those with an actual relationship to the output.
-Its usefulness and accuracy are NN-architecture and hyperparameter dependent.
-These result suggest that contextual regression should not be assumed reliable.
-If it yields results that are inconsistent with prior knowledge it should be considered guilty until proven innocent.
+Its usefulness and accuracy may therefore be NN-architecture and hyperparameter dependent.